ajithmanmu/serverless-orders-pipeline/README.md

 # Serverless Orders Pipeline on AWS

-A detailed write-up of this project, including IAM policies, design decisions, and learnings, published here: **\[Blog Post Link – coming soon]**
+A detailed write-up of this project, including IAM policies, design decisions, and learnings, is published here: [Dev.to Blog Post](https://dev.to/ajithmanmu/hands-on-with-aws-building-and-securing-a-3-tier-web-app-1fjb).

 ---